SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 ```

 To calculate the security rating for an open-source project,
-the command line tool needs a URL to its source code management system (SCM).
+the command-line tool needs a URL to its source code management system (SCM).
 Currently, the tool works best with projects what stay on GitHub.

 ### Calculating the security rating by providing a URL to the source code

-A URL to SCM can be passed to the tool by using `--url` command line parameter.
+A URL to SCM can be passed to the tool by using `--url` command-line parameter.
 For example, here is how a security rating may be calculated for Apache Beam:

 ```